NemesisWasAlienToo/CoreNodeFramework/README.md

 To use the client side framework copy its files into your host application and set their route as static files.
-Then build a javascript file and name it as you please. the you need to add refrence to the library and initialize an instance of application. bellow is an example of how to set proper refrence to the framework allication model :
+Then build a javascript file and name it as you please. the you need to add refrence to the library and initialize an instance of application. bellow is an example of how to set proper refrence to the framework application model :
 ```sh

 import ApplicationModel from "/* Path to framework files */Models/ApplicationModel.js";